msalibian/STAT547O/Example-backfitting.md

 In these notes we apply the backfitting algorithm to estimate the components of an additive model for the Air Quality Data (available in `R` in package `datasets`).
-The goal is to illustrate how backfitting works, and compare the classical (“L2”) and robust estimators for an additive model.
-First we construct the response vector `y` and the “design matrix” `x` that contains the three available explanatory
+The goals are to illustrate in detail the steps of the algorithm for both the classical (“L2”) and robust cases, and also to compare the resulting estimates.
+The L2 backfitting algorithm with local polynomial smoothers is implemented in `gam::gam()` and the robust version in `RBF::backf.rob`.

-variables:
+First we construct the response vector `y` and the “design matrix” `x` that contains the three available explanatory variables:

 ``` r
 data(airquality)